lcary/io-generation/README.md

 Strategy
 --------

-Strategy: attempts to construct useful IO examples using a constraint propagation technique from the DeepCoder paper (https://arxiv.org/abs/1611.01989), as well as maximizing output variance via de-duplication.
+Constructs IO examples using a constraint propagation technique from the [DeepCoder](https://arxiv.org/abs/1611.01989) paper, as well as maximizing output variance via de-duplication.
+The goal is to increase the entropy of the inputs and outputs in each set of IO pairs for a task.
+For example, if a task is to learn a counting function from a bunch of input-output examples, it's impossible to learn it if all of the output values are equal to zero.

 Usage
 -----